Jillian Dumerve and Adam Gibbs

 Adam: Yes, and I would add that you can’t let the position limit your mindset.
 What’s listed in your job description won’t likely be what your actual day-to-day looks like.
 You’re going to have responsibilities that are outside of where you’re actually at, and that’s okay.
 We’re really big on team building at Cousins, so we want people to succeed in their roles.
 Just keeping an open mindset and having a willingness to learn and grow outside of what you think you’re going to know is so important.

-Conversations is a monthly blog series that features the managers and partners who use HqO at the property level — the things they see, the challenges they have, and how they think technology impacts them.
+Conversations was a monthly blog series that featured the managers and partners who use HqO at the property level — the things they saw, the challenges they had, and how they thought technology impacted them.
+You can still catch these stories by subscribing to its podcast counterpart: Conversations with HqO.
 For more information about Cousins, click here.
 For more information about how HqO can elevate your tenant engagement strategies, schedule a free demo today.